 God had spoken about the fall of Jerusalem through His prophet Jeremiah; in fact, much of this book is centered on God correcting the people of Israel, calling them to repentance, and the king refusing to pay attention to the words of the Lord.
 The warnings of judgment were clear, and yet the hearts of many remained hardened.
 As the nation approached its moment of crisis and the consequences of disobedience unfolded, God also revealed moments of mercy toward those who trusted Him sincerely.

-Already in the verses quoted, the fulfillment of the word that God had given through Jeremiah was approaching.
-But in the middle of this national tragedy, there was a man called Ebed-melech, to whom God made a very particular promise: that he would be delivered, that he would not fall by the sword, and that his life would be spared as a reward.
+It is easy to assume that in large-scale national disasters, individual actions go unnoticed.
+Yet, Scripture consistently highlights that God sees the heart of the individual.
+In the midst of this national tragedy, there was a man called Ebed-melech, to whom God made a very particular promise: that he would be delivered, that he would not fall by the sword, and that his life would be spared as a reward.
 Why this promise to him specifically?
 The answer is found in chapter 38, where this man took a courageous step and intervened to save Jeremiah from certain death.

 7 Now Ebed-Melech the Ethiopian, one of the eunuchs, who was in the king’s house, heard that they had put Jeremiah in the dungeon.
 When the king was sitting at the Gate of Benjamin,